 Rosengard Law Group has the experience to understand the problems you are facing because of this NJ medical malpractice injury.

-Definition Of NEW JERSEY Medical Malpractice
+Definition Of Medical Malpractice

 Medical malpractice is when the standard of care provided by a medical professional deviates from the generally accepted standard, which then results in an injury or death of a patient.

 Every type of illness or injury has a set standard of care to follow within the medical industry.